jk89/node-jose-browserify/README.md

 # node-jose-browserify #

-Emulates Cisco's node-jose module for the browser.
-Compatible with node.js and angular
+An advanced version of Cisco's node-jose module that works in both browser and the server.
+It is compatible with node.js and angular

-PR https://github.com/cisco/node-jose/pull/264 is raised to merge the changes with the node-jose repo

 Refer to https://github.com/cisco/node-jose for documentation.